Not all businesses have a mainstream appeal. Some are catered to a specific group of people. These are known as niche businesses.

 That said, some niches can be highly profitable.
 In fact, some appear to be growing fast and show no signs of going away any time soon.
-For those looking to start a business in such a niche, here are a few specialist industries that could be worth looking into.
+For those looking to start a business in such a niche, here are 10 top specialist industries that could be worth looking into.

 Green technology could be a great business venture for those that care about the environment and love technology.
-Qualifications such as a degree in green technology could be useful when asserting yourself as an expert in this niche (an engineering course may be needed if you’re looking to invent a product or get into installation/repairs).
+Qualifications such as a degree in green technology could be useful when asserting yourself as an expert in this niche.
+An engineering course or electrician training may be needed if you are looking to invent a product or get into installation and repairs.
 Alternatively, you may be able to get into green technology through sales or marketing.

 Fitness is another niche that is booming.
 In the last ten years it has been growing by 3 – 4% on an annual basis.
 The reason for this is down to a growing number of us living sedentary lifestyles and spending more time indoors – as a result more people are wanting to get out and be active.
 Fitness technology such as wearable have also opened up new opportunities.

-There are a number of niches within this niche from personal training/exercise classes to fitness technology to nutrition.
-If you’ve got a passion for exercise or healthy eating, this could be a great business venture to consider.
+There are a number of niches within this niche from personal training and exercise classes to fitness technology to nutrition.
+If you have got a passion for exercise or healthy eating, this could be a great business venture to consider.
 Taking a course could similarly be handy for gaining expertise such as a degree in nutrition or a personal training short course.